Spiritual Awakening Through Illness

 Meditation is how we train in continuous awareness.
 It is also how we train in letting go.
 Meditating might not appear to be very exciting or productive, but try it and give inner peace a chance.

 Meditation is a truly transformative spiritual exercise.
 Beginning meditators do not always connect the simplicity of what they are doing to the essence of the spiritual search, but it is all there to be discovered by those who try it.
 The Dzogchen teachings of Tibet say one moment of total awareness is one moment of perfect freedom and enlightenment.
 You do not need to seek elsewhere; it is all within.
-Continue reading Meditation – Basic Practice…
+Continue Reading Meditation – Basic Practice…

 Making a Real Difference – Live in Awareness

-February 23, 2008 at 8:24 am | In the journey | Leave a CommentTags: awareness, cell memories, difference, healing, journey, therapy
+February 23, 2008 at 8:24 am | Posted in Uncategorized | Leave a comment

 The “Making a Real Difference” project was originally inspired by a group of friends, who all recently had the pleasure of experiencing the deep sense of truth and beauty that the Journeywork (pioneered by Brandon Bays) offers.
 With the exception of Laurie Collins (The Journey Australasia) who spearheaded the project, the rest of us had no idea this stuff was out there!